mrismanaziz/Reforestation/README.md

-## Remember, the best angle to approach a problem from is the "try" angle.
+## What are the strongest days of the week?
+Saturday and Sunday...the rest are weekdays.